typhon-project/typhon-nlae/typhon-nlae-rest-api/ReadMe.md

         ]}
   ]
 ```
-2. Multiple WHERE conditions: (Example: WHERE r.text.SentimentAnalysis.Sentiment > 1 AND r.text.SentimentAnalysis.Sentiment < 4 )
+2. Multiple WHERE conditions: [SQL Example: WHERE r.text.SentimentAnalysis.Sentiment > 1 AND r.text.SentimentAnalysis.Sentiment < 4]

 ```json
 "where": [{